Board of Directors 2019-20

 Carlos loves travel and learning about cultures and food.
 Some of his most memorable fare include cobra’s blood, fermented shark, silkworm larvae, and duck embryo.

-Carlos is a Gold Legacy member of the Alumni Association.
+Carlos is a Gold Member of the Alumni Association.

 Vito Costanzo ’84